What every best Grills has:

 - Retains heat.

-This comparative review includes evaluations of about 160 gas grills in a variety of price ranges and sizes.
+This comparative review includes evaluations of more than 160 gas grills in a variety of price ranges and sizes.
 Grills are rated on factors including high-temperature cooking, low-temperature cooking, indirect cooking and convenience.
-A comprehensive buying guide that describes key features and evaluates brands accompanies the ratings.
+Very few are actually recommended, however.

 AmazingRibs.com offers a resource for shoppers looking for grills, smokers and more.
 The site includes buyer's guides, in-depth reviews, and roundups covering hundreds of grills.
 There is a limit on the free articles you can view in the reviews section though; full access requires a subscription -- $23.95 for a year.

-With its focus on camping-related equipment, OutdoorGearLab.com rounds up the 5 best portable and travel grills.
+With its focus on camping-related equipment, OutdoorGearLab rounds up the eight best portable and travel grills.
 Testing is thorough, and the grills are rated and ranked against each other.
 Pros and cons are noted.

-Amazon.com offers the largest number of user reviews for gas and charcoal grills and smokers we found, including at least a few comments for almost every model sold.
+Amazon offers the largest number of user reviews for gas and charcoal grills we found; some popular grills earn thousands of reviews.
 The reviews here provide useful information on the longer-term performance and durability of the grills.
-Amazon.com carries virtually every brand available, as well as a wide range of grill accessories.
+Amazon carries virtually every brand available, as well as a wide range of grill accessories.